Myths and excuses against barefooting

 Safety: little or no bearing.

-harsh environments and around heavy items.
+working in harsh environments and around heavy items.

 those unfamiliar with the physical reality on the ground.